wattsjay/problems/README.md

 # Problems

-A selection of LeetCode problems implemented in TypeScript using the [NeetCode Roadmap](https://neetcode.io/roadmap).
+A selection of problems implemented in TypeScript.

 ## A — Array